 The Biodôme of Montréal is one of the city's most popular tourist attractions.
 It is a simulation of the four ecosystems found in the Americas, complete with the plants and animals living in those ecosystems.
 The four ecosystems are The Tropical Forest, The Laurentian Forest, The Saint-Lawrence Marine Ecosystem, and the polar area which is divided into Arctic and Antarctic sections.
 A variety of animals and plants live in each of these ecosystems; you can see for example penguins, monkeys, parrots, bats, frogs, ducks, beavers, fish of various shapes and colors, and much more.
 The facility is open every day between 9:00am to 6:00pm, and can be reached by taking the metro to station Viau (Green).
 Tickets to see the Biodôme cost \$9.50 for students and \$12.75 for adults.
-However, if you decide to also visit other attractions like the Insecterium or the Jardin Botanique (see the next attraction), you can save some money by buying tickets for all of them together package.
-For information. check out more www.ville.Montréal.qc.ca/biodome/
+However, if you decide to also visit other attractions like the Insecterium or the Jardin Botanique (see the next attraction), you can save some money by buying tickets for all of information, together as a package.
+For more check www.ville.Montréal.gc.ca/biodome/